Kochi Outer Ring Road: Overview

 The proposed bypass will be 10 km inland from the existing route and will have no major towns or junctions.
 The project will be completed as a six lane greenfield highway by acquiring the land avoiding residential areas as much as possible.
 The bypass is expected to decongest Angamali, Aluva and the Kochi bypass.
 It will have service roads on both sides.
 According to reports, it will be constructed with underpasses completely avoiding junctions and signals.
 The preliminary alignment of the bypass was prepared with the help of a private agency.
 The central government gave approval for the construction of the bypass in December 2022.

 Route description

-The 47 km highway starts from Karayamparampu in Angamaly and passes through 17 villages in Aluva, Kunnathunad and Kanayannoor taluks.
+The 49.5 km highway starts from Karayamparampu in Angamaly and passes through 17 villages in Aluva, Kunnathunad and Kanayannoor taluks.
 It runs parallel to the MC road along the southern side and passes through Marampally and Ponjassery regions and passes through Pattimatam.
 A new six-lane bridge will also be constructed across Periyar river.
 From here, moving southwards, it will cross the existing NH-85 near Puthankurish and turn in a westerly direction.
 It then runs south of Tripunithura and reach Kundannoor to join the current NH-66.
-The proposed Kochi-Theni Industrial Corridor will meet at Puthankurish on this highway.
+The proposed Kochi-Theni Industrial Corridor will meet at Puthencruz on this highway.